jamespeek/capital-athletics-scoring/README.md

 ### Data files

-Note, data isn't included in the repo due to it including names and dates of birth, and also being time dependent.
+Note, data isn't included in the repository due to it including names and dates of birth, and also being time dependent.

 CSV data from meet manager goes into `./data/{comp name}` e.g. `/data/hn`.